-Residence Life & Housing offers service initiatives to support the University of Delaware's mission of preparing students to "contribute to a global society that requires leaders with creativity, integrity and a dedication to service" ("University mission statement," n.d.).
-In the spirit of Delaware Will Shine, we provide opportunities for residential students to consider community needs, partner with service agencies, and participate in a range of activities.
+Residence Life & Housing offers service initiatives to support the University of Delaware's mission of preparing students to "contribute to a global society that requires leaders with creativity, integrity and a dedication to service" ("University mission statement," n.d.) and our educational priority being to develop engaged citizens who have the capacity and confidence to make meaningful change in their community and the world around them.

 We encourage students to use their unique skills, talents, and interests to practice civic engagement: "Working to make a difference in the civic life of our communities and developing a combination of knowledge, skills, values and motivation to make that difference" (Erlich, 2000, p.6).